HubuKG/DuGRec/README.md

 ## 3. Training on a local server using PyCharm.

-Run SuCoRec by ``python main.py`` with the default dataset as Baby.
+Run DugRec by ``python main.py`` with the default dataset as Baby.
 Specific dataset selection can be modified in `main.py`.

 ## 4. Training on a local server using Git Bash.

-Run SuCoRec by ``train.\`` with the default dataset is Baby.
+Run DugRec by ``train.\`` with the default dataset is Baby.
 Specific dataset selection can be modified in `train.py`.